code-for-syracuse/syracuse-airport-api/README.md

 # Syracuse Airport Flight Info API

-An API for flight data from the Syracuse Hancock International Airport.
+An API for flight information data from the Syracuse Hancock International Airport.

 ## Rationale